livingdocsIO/documentation/content/reference-docs/server-extensions/metadata-plugins.md

     type: 'string'
   },

+  /**
+  * Validate only gets triggered for metadata.onPreparePublish hook
+  * If the validation fails, the publish process will be aborted *
-  // @param value property value after onPublish has been called.
+  * @param {} value value of the metadata field.
-  // @param config {Object} config property of `metadata configuration`
+  * @param {Object} config config property of `metadata configuration`
-  // @return If you return `false` or even better a `string` with an explanation
+  * @return If you return `false` or even better a `string` with an explanation
-  //   this will be treated as a failed validation.
+  *   this will be treated as a failed validation.
 All other return values
-  //   count as valid.
+  *   count as valid.
+  **/
   validate: function (value, config) {
     // Example implementation
     if (value.length > 20) {